 So what exactly is HGH?

-Until recently, the answer to that question would have been a resounding, “No.” However, in September of 2012, more than 500 of the most highly respected scientists from around the globe gathered in San Antonio, Texas to discuss the latest research at the prestigious Obesity Society’s 30th Annual Scientific Meeting.
-At this exclusive conference, the results of a double-blind clinical trial were revealed for the first time... an orally administered compound capable of increasing mean serum (blood) growth hormone levels by 682% had finally been discovered*.
+Until recently, the answer to that question would have been a resounding “No.” However, in September of 2012, a group of some of the most highly respected scientists in the world presented their research findings at the prestigious Obesity Society’s 30th Annual Scientific Meeting.
+These research results made headlines, because they showed that for the first time, there was an oral compound capable of increasing mean, bioactive, serum (blood) growth hormone levels... by 682%.

-In short, after more than 30 years of time-consuming, detailed research, scientists have finally developed an affordable oral formula that encourages the pituitary gland to increase growth hormone production at a more youthful rate*, naturally, without dangerous drugs or synthetic hormone injections.
-It’s called SeroVital™-hgh.
-And it just might change your life.
+Now, after more than 30 years of time-consuming, detailed research, there’s finally an affordable oral formula that encourages the pituitary gland to increase growth hormone production naturally, with out dangerous drugs or synthetic hormone injections.